reynaldo8374/1.2V-Bandgap-Reference-Design-TSMC-65nm-CMOS/README.md

   <img src="img/postlayout/temperature_sweep_all_corners.png" width="95%">
 </p>

 The extracted circuit remains close to the 1.2 V target across the simulated temperature range.
-At the TT corner, the final retuned design produces approximately 1.2001 V at 27 °C.
+At the TT corner, the final retuned design produces 1.2000554 V at 27 °C.

 <p align="center">
   <img src="img/postlayout/temperature_coefficient_all_corners.png" width="90%">